nilaysavant/The-Movie-Express/README.md

 ### Setup Instructions ( * WIP *) :

+1. Get the [OMDB API key](http://www.omdbapi.com/) and save it in a text file `OMDB_API_KEY.txt` in the root path of this repository.

-1. Make sure PostgreSQL is installed.
+2. Make sure PostgreSQL is installed.

-2. Setup the table with the desired schema :
+3. Setup the table with the desired schema :

    ```bash
    node db-setup/tables-setup.js
    ```

-3. Install all dependencies :
+4. Install all dependencies :

    ```bash
    npm install
    ```

-4. Start the server using :
+5. Start the server using :

    ```bash
    npm start
    ```

-5. Fire up chrome or any web browser :
+6. Fire up chrome or any web browser :

    ```http
    localhost:8080